 Teekyuu (てーきゅう — lit.
 "Tennis") is a Slice of Life sports comedy focusing on four precocious school students as they deal with the typical lifestyle of the average teenage high-schooler: Struggling through class, making new friends, being part of school activities, playing sports, cooking, stealing panties, digging up mummies in Egypt with their withered, senile grandmother, befriending an alien and going to their planet......Wait, what?Teekyuu is the acid-induced love child of Earth Star Entertainment, creators of Yama No Susume.
-It was published in 2012 as a manga in Earth Star's self-published Comic Star Magazine, and was adapted the same year into a 2-minute, short format anime by Tokyo Metropolitan Station.
-The series is currently running on Crunchyroll.
+It was published in 2012 as a manga in Earth Star's self-published Comic Star Magazine, and was adapted the same year into a 2-minute, short format anime by Tokyo Metropolitan Station, currently at eight seasons consisting of twelve episodes each.note The series is currently running on Crunchyroll.

 Examples With Senpai:

 - Anime Hair: Kanae's fluffy, bubbly pink hair.

 - Art Evolution: While still very stiff and limited in its movements (see Limited Animation below), backgrounds have become increasingly lavish and the girls' designs have become increasingly consistent and even three-dimensional.
 Compare Episode 1 with Episode 84.

 - The Cartel: Referred to as the "Mexican mafia", they run a festival in one episode and end up in a shootout with the local yakuza.